Toepfer-Lab/cobramod/README.rst

 with Escher for pathway and flux visualization.

-This package converts the pathway information into native COBRApy objects and quality-checks for multiple criteria.
-During the creation process, these objects will be tested for:
+This package converts pathway information into native COBRApy objects and quality-checks them before adding them to the model.
+CobraMod will use and parse the exact information from the metabolic pathway information.
+This includes  testing for:

-- duplicate elements in the model
+- duplicate elements
 - correct chemical formula according to the data
+- assignment of genes
 - mass balance of reactions
 - reaction reversibility
 - capability to carry non-zero fluxes

-CobraMod offers an user-friendly tracking of the curation process.
-Every time our package adds a set of reactions (Pathway-object) to the model a summary is outputted and the complete curation procedure is written to a log file.
-If any of the curation criteria is not met or exceptions are encountered, CobraMod passes a warning through the Python console and the log file.
+CobraMod offers user-friendly tracking of the curation process with summary output and log files and customized pathway and flux visualization with Escher.

-CobraMod uses `Escher <https://escher.github.io/>`_ to visualize flux distributions and pathways.
-Each
+CobraMod uses `Escher <https://escher.github.io/>`_ for visualizing pathways and flux distributions and offers several customization options.
-Pathway-object includes a visualization method (visualize) which automatically generates pathway maps of the respective set of reactions.
-These pathway maps can be easily customized to visualize flux distributions using default or user-defined colors and linear gradients or quantile normalized.

 Installation
 ---------------